 Utah Rental Laws – An Overview of Landlord Tenant Rights in South Ogden

-In Utah, the relationship between a landlord and a tenant is established once a tenant pays rent in exchange to inhabit a property.
+In Utah, the landlord tenant relationship is established once a tenant pays rent in exchange to inhabit a rental.
 And this automatically grants both parties certain rights and responsibilities under Utah Code Tit.
 57 Ch.16.

-When renting out a property, it’s important that you familiarize yourself with Utah law in order to understand and discharge your landlord duties better.
+As a landlord, when you rent out a unit, it’s important that you familiarize yourself with laws Utah landlord tenant law in order to understand and discharge your landlord duties better.

 There are the following tenant rights in Utah.
 The right to:

-• Continue occupying their rented property until the landlord has followed the proper eviction process to remove them
+• Continue occupying their rented spaces until the landlord has followed the proper Utah eviction process to remove them

 • Live in a proper that abides by the minimum health and safety codes